dpc10ster/RJafrocBook/docs/07-sources-variability-auc.md

 Table 7.3: Comparison of different estimates of the standard deviation of AUC, namely MLE, the DeLong method, bootstrap, jackknife and population sampling.
 MLE = maximum likelihood estimate; shown are results for a real dataset (A, B) and two simulated datasets (C and D) and two choices for estimating AUC: parametric and empirical. * The entry for the DeLong method was obtained using the empirical AUC.
 (P = 2000) (B = 2000)

 ## Comparison of methods of estimating variability
-TBA This section compares the four methods described above: MLE, population sampling, bootstrap, jackknife and the DeLong method.
+TBA This section compares the four methods described in this chapter: MLE (if applicable), DeLong (if applicable), bootstrap, jackknife and population sampling with a calibrated simulator.
+The modifier "if applicable" is needed as the choice of FOM determines whether the MLE or the DeLong method are applicable.
+For example, MLE is only possible with the binormal model fitted AUC as figure of merit, while the DeLong method is only possible with the empirical AUC as figure of merit.

 ```r